ebuivtri98/ebuivtri98/README.md

-- 👋 Hi, I’m @ebuivtri98
+- 👋 Hi, I’m Bui Van Tri or Ethan Bui or @ebuivtri98
-- 👀 I’m interested in ...
+- 👀 I’m interested in computer and information technology
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning DevOps
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Github
-- 📫 How to reach me ...
+- 📫 How to reach me ebuivtri98@gmail.com

 <!---
 ebuivtri98/ebuivtri98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.